 Smart contracts are self-executing contracts that execute themselves once the predefined conditions are fulfilled.
 They are created by blockchain-based computer codes.
 Smart contracts can help companies to reduce and eventually nill their dependency on third parties.

 3. Supply chain and logistics

 The supply chain is a data-heavy space and requires constant updating of the information on a real-time basis.
 It can be a tedious and exhausting task to do that with a traditional database.
 Using blockchain in this field can help companies to minimize their man-hours and achieve efficiency in tracking their goods.
 It stores data and makes it available when needed more quickly than a traditional database.

+In the healthcare domain, blockchain has numerous applications and benefits.
 The healthcare database, like the supply chain, is vast.
 It is also crucial for health professionals and institutions to easily access patients’ medical records in crucial hours of need.
 For this, blockchain can help generate records and share them across the hospital networks, which can be accessed by those with authority and private keys.

 6. Asset transfers

 Asset transfer is a tedious task and involves heavy paperwork at each stage.
 It starts with having the physical copy of the asset’s ownership proof, followed by reconciling the same with the government records at the time of transfer.
 Any change or error in the record implies more paperwork and hours.
 By implementing blockchain in this space, this burdensome process can be fastened with less paperwork and more accuracy.

 Voting is one of the most important political events where threats of fraudulent activities and dummy voting are always high.
 Blockchain-based voting provides faster results, transparency, the ballet’s safety, and ensures no errors.
 Blockchain was implemented in West Virginia’s midterm election in November 2018.

 Given all these features and benefits, if you wonder how you can take advantage from the growth of blockchain by investing in it, here is your answer.